dt-demos/keptn-docker-tasks/PREPAREPROJECT.md

 # Usage

 Assumption for setup:
-* The service is onboarded to keptn.
-* Have docker to run the `docker run` command
+* The `docker run` command assumes a single `volume` that contained all the input files

 Call the `docker run` command as shown in this example.

-NOTE: the path to the files match the VOLUME that was specified in the docker run command.
-In this example mapped to the `/tmp` directory within docker.
+*NOTE: the path to the files are in the VOLUME that was specified in the docker run command.
+In this example mapped to the `/tmp` directory within docker.*

 ```
 #!/bin/bash

-image=dtdemos/keptn-prepare-project-bash:0.1.0
+image=dtdemos/keptn-docker-task:0.1.0
 keptnApiUrl=https://api.keptn.<YOUR KEPTN DOMAIN>
 keptnApiToken=<YOUR KEPTN TOKEN>
 project=demo